Welcome to Land Estates

 An EPC is a compulsory review of how energy efficient a property is.

 The EPC lasts for 10 years, but new legislation states that properties can now only be let on a new term or renew on a fixed term if the property’s EPC rating is E or better.
 From April 2020, landlords will not be allowed properties rated at F or G. Listed buildings are exempt.

 Contact us for advice on renewing or improving your EPC rating.

 When new tenants move into your property you should document that alarms have batteries fitted and are in good working order.
-Fire safety regulations are being tightened regularly as the government pushes for higher standards across the rental sector.
+Fire safety and carbon monoxide regulations are being tightened regularly as the government pushes for higher standards across the rental secto

 A form of pneumonia that is caused by inhalation of droplets of water containing the Legionella bacteria.
 While uncommon, it is the responsibility of all landlords to assess their properties for risk.

 A very simple initial assessment will show if water systems in your properties are at risk.
 Most normal domestic systems are considered low-risk due to the regular usage and flow of water, limiting standing water.

 Contact us for advice on minimising risks and how to arrange an assessment.